SUMMER RESEARCH INCUBATOR

 AREAS OF RESEARCH INQUIRY

-As part of your application to the Summer Research Incubator, you will be asked to choose an area of research inquiry.
-The areas below are the areas of inquiry from 2023.
-A new list of research areas for summer 2024 will be available in early March 2024.
+As part of your application to the Summer Research Incubator, you will be asked to choose an area of research inquiry (as well as two back-up areas) to work on this summer.
+The areas of inquiry are below.

 The practice, purpose, and business of translation are all undergoing incredible shifts as technology and global capital continue to evolve and morph.
 This research area will focus on the following questions: what role/s do/es language/s play in the struggle for social justice?
 Are certain translation practices better or more ethical than others when it comes to addressing diversity, equity, and inclusion?
 Can translation play a role in addressing what many see as a crisis of democracy occurring around the world?
 Are there historical examples where translation played a central role in addressing inequities in particular ignored or underserved communities?
 What are the future opportunities and risks as translation technologies (Google Translate, ChatGPT) alter, augment, or even remove the traditional role of the translator?
 Will these technologies lead to more possibilities for coalition building across time and space or will these technologies privilege and reinforce hegemonic biases?
 This research area will be of interest to students studying literature, cultural studies, media studies, political science, history, as well as linguistics and language studies more broadly.